SoulRider/StrideOutlineRenderer/README.md

 - Halo/Bloom/Blend outline effect for model components (this is not a shader)
 - Enable outline on model components by assigning specified render group at runtime
 - Disable outline on model components by assigning specified render group at runtime
-- Permanently enable outline on model components by assigning specified render group at runtime and "AlwaysOutlined"
+- Permanently enable outline on model components by assigning specified render group on Outline Component and enable "AlwaysOutlined"
 - Performance should scale (horizontally) directly with PostFX Bloom process

 ## How it works: